Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 #### Implementation of Mousehandling (by Julian Häberle)
 - The Mouse is supposed to control the weapons through the buttons and direction of view through the general position of the robot later
-- To allow for simultaneous input the Mouse it also uses a dictionary to track Click and Release events
+- To allow for simultaneous input the Mouse also uses a dictionary to track Click and Release events
 - Due to setting the `setMouseTracking` property of the QWidget to true, a mouseevent triggers on every movement of the mouse, as opposed to every click

 ![grafik](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/fed07785-7e4f-4b5e-86d6-8cb871185f9b)
-- Due to the possibility of simultaneous pressed buttons in a single event, the logic looks a bit different than it does for the keyEvents
+- Due to the possibility of simultaneously pressed buttons in a single event, the logic looks a bit different than it does for the keyEvents
 - the `event.buttons()` function returns an 8-bit sequence that is then compared to the bit sequence of the key of the dictionary with a bitwise And, the result of this comparison indicates whether the button in question was clicked or not

 ![grafik](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/febab1d3-e938-40a1-a078-50f7a5513406)